carolinehermans/devfest-p5-workshop/README.md

 # Hello!
-Welcome to the Creative Coding Codelab!
+Welcome to the Creative Coding Code Lab!
 My name is Caroline Hermans.

 ## Set up: